arcsecond-io/cli/docs/index.md

 find your Access Key and your Upload Key.
 They give a different access level to your resources.

-Use the Access Key to have a complete access to your resources. **Use your Access Key only on trusted computers.**.
+Use the Access Key to have complete access to your resources. **Use your Access Key only on trusted computers.**.
 If you simply want to use the CLI for uploading files, use the Upload Key, which has just enough permissions to upload data to your account, or your observatory portals.